-- 8,460,738

-- 8,921,351

-LICENSING STATUS

-All commercialization rights are currently available

-BRANDEIS REF.
-Case 1138

-CONTACT

-Rainish Kaushik, PhD, MBA

-Director, Licensing & Strategic Alliances Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 +1 781-736-4220 rajnish@brandeis.edu

-Cholesterol-reducing ingredient for food and beverage manufacturing

-Plant phytosterols are natural water-insoluble molecules commercially isolated from vegetable and tree oils.
-Phytosterols (i.e. both sterols and stanols) include beta-sitosterol, beta-sitostanol, campesterol, campestanol, stigmasterol, stigmastanol, brassicasterol, brassicastanol, clionasterol and clionastanol).
-They have been shown to lower plasma LDL and total cholesterol levels following ingestion by inhibiting the absorption of dietary cholesterol in the small intestine.
-Phytosterols are normally isolated as water-insoluble hydrophobic crystals with poor dispersibility in foods and beverages.
-As a result, obtaining any appreciable health benefit from their incorporation into beverages and processed foods typically requires either dissolving the phytosterols in edible oils or combining them with substantial amounts of emulsifiers for dispersal.
+- U.S. 8,460,738 - U.S. 8,921,351 LICENSING STATUS All commercialization rights are currently available BRANDEIS REF.
+Case 1138 CONTACT Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu Improved cholesterol-reducing natural phytosterol formula for dietary supplements, foods and beverages Background: Phytosterols are naturally occurring water-insoluble molecules commercially isolated from vegetable and tree oils.
+Natural phytosterols include both non-ester (chemically unmodified) sterols and stanols such as beta-sitosterol, beta-sitostanol, campesterol, campestanol and other species.
+In spite of their limited bioavailability, these substances have been shown to modestly lower plasma LDL cholesterol levels following ingestion by inhibiting the absorption of dietary cholesterol in the small intestine.
+Phytosterols are normally purified from edible oils as hydrophobic crystals with poor dispersibility in foods and beverages.
+As a result, obtaining any appreciable health benefit from their incorporation into beverages and processed foods typically requires either redissolving the phytosterols in edible oils or combining them with substantial amounts of emulsifiers for dispersal.
 On a molecular scale, the substantial size of crystalline phytosterol particles limits their effectiveness at binding cholesterol in the GI tract and decreases their ability to maintain stable suspensions in beverages.
-Our technology available for licensing provides a novel binary phytosterol complex produced by combining and heating natural (non-esterified) phytosterols with glycerine, an edible hydrophilic liquid, to produce micron-sized particles having a unique liquid-crystalline structure.
-This process alters the substantially inert crystalline phytosterol particles to form a new molecular complex of phytosterol and glycerine.
-The glycerine does not act as an emulsifier or solvent but rather as a spacer between phytosterol molecules that inhibits normal crystallization.
-The novel liquid-crystalline complex is more readily water-dispersible and more easily incorporated into beverages, foods and dietary supplements without the need for adding calorie-contributing edible fats or an aggressive dispersing agent.
-The novel phytosterol-glycerine composition can be used as an ingredient to promote cardiovascular health in processed food and beverage products for humans, domestic pets and livestock.
+Our technology available for licensing provides a novel binary molecular complex produced by mixing heating natural (non-esterified) phytosterols with glycerine, a natural and edible liquid.
+This process produces highly dispersible micron-sized particles having a new and unique liquid-crystalline structure.
+The glycerine does not act as an emulsifier or solvent but rather as a spacer between phytosterol molecules that blocks undesirable crystallization.
+The novel liquid-crystalline complex is more readily water-dispersible and more easily incorporated into beverages, foods and dietary supplements without the need for adding caloric fats or aggressive dispersing agents.
+The novel phytosterol-glycerine composition can be used as an ingredient to promote cardiovascular health in dietary supplements, e.g., soft chews, or in processed food and beverage products.
 Potential commercial uses in processed foods include health and wellness beverages (smoothies, shakes, nutraceuticals), dairy products (milks, yogurt, cheese, sour cream), and condiments (salad dressings, mayonnaises, sauces, catsup, mustard, relishes, soups, pasta sauces, pizza sauces and dessert sauces).
 Summary:

-• An edible liquid-crystalline phytosterol-glycerine complex for use in beverages and processed foods containing: A glycerine and a phytosterol and/or phytostanol • Increases dispersibility of phytosterols improving bioavailability and reduces dose requirements • An LDL cholesterol-lowering and fat-free food additive with in vivo efficacy results obtained using soft chew delivery formulations in one animal study and two small human clinical studies • Can be optionally combined with an emulsifier such as a monoglyceride or a modified lecithin during heating to form highly dispersible complexes in aqueous solutions Advantages:
+• Edible liquid-crystalline phytosterol complex for use in dietary supplements, beverages and processed foods containing glycerine and a phytosterol and/or phytostanol • Increases dispersibility of phytosterols thereby increasing bioavailability while reducing dose requirements • LDL cholesterol-lowering fat-free supplement or food additive formula with in vivo efficacy demonstrated with soft chew dietary supplement formulations in one animal study and two small human clinical studies • Can be optionally combined with an emulsifier such as a monoglyceride during heating to form an even more highly dispersible formulation for aqueous systems.
+Advantages:

-• A fat-free complex of natural (non-esterified) phytosterols and natural glycerine • Simplified and more cost-effective ingredients for processed foods (i.e. avoiding use of more perishable esterified formulations or fine phytosterol powders) • Formulation versatility for delivering phytosterols into products including liquids, pastes, granules or powders • Regular consumption reduces risk of developing heart disease by lowering plasma LDL cholesterol levels
+• A fat-free complex of natural (non-esterified) phytosterols and natural glycerine • More cost-effective and shelf-stable ingredients for dietary supplements and processed foods (i.e. avoiding use of rancidity-prone fatty acid ester formulations or fine phytosterol powders) • Formulation versatility for delivering phytosterols into diverse consumer products including soft chew supplements, beverages, solid foods, soups, and condiments • Regular consumption reduces risk of developing heart disease by lowering plasma LDL cholesterol levels